dmuck/redding-stan/README.md

 ## Why Redding?

 Previously the log probabilities, gradients, and Jacobian adjustments for parameters were difficult to extract from a Stan program despite their fundamental role in evaluating probabilistic models.
-Users interested in these quantities have had to rely on methods developed for the [RStan](https://mc-stan.org/users/interfaces/rstan.html) and [PyStan](https://mc-stan.org/users/interfaces/pystan.html) interaces.
+Users interested in these quantities have had to rely on methods developed for the [RStan](https://mc-stan.org/users/interfaces/rstan.html) and [PyStan](https://mc-stan.org/users/interfaces/pystan.html) interfaces.

 ReddingStan offers a solution by providing direct access to these quantities from the command-line.
 In that sense, ReddingStan is a smuggling operation&mdash;not unlike those run by the character played by Morgan Freeman, [Ellis Boyd "Red" Redding](https://shawshank.fandom.com/wiki/Ellis_Boyd_%27Red%27_Redding), in the classic film *The Shawshank Redemption*.